The Era of Early Dominion

 - The current Head Shadow Ruler is a direct descendant of Emperor Auren, ensuring that the imperial bloodline still secretly holds power.

-- The Shadow Rulers govern different regions of Geba, maintaining the true hidden empire.
+- Multiple Shadow Rulers govern different regions of Geba, maintaining the true hidden empire.

 - Artificial reproduction is now rare, used primarily for the creation of Engineered individuals.